Skip to main content

 1

-Why electric car insurance is its own thing
+Why electric car insurance has its own rules

-Liability (Haftpflichtversicherung) is identical: every car registered in Germany needs it, electric or not.
-The interesting part starts the moment you add Teilkasko or Vollkasko, because the things an EV can break and the way it breaks them look nothing like a petrol car.
+The liability cover (Haftpflichtversicherung) is identical: every car on German roads needs it, electric or not.
+The interesting part starts the moment you add Teilkasko or Vollkasko, because what an EV can break, and how it breaks, looks different from a petrol car.

 The battery is half the car

-Your charging gear is part of the car
+Your charging gear is part of the picture

-Your Wallbox, the spare Mode 3 cable in the boot, the Type 2 adapter you bought for that one trip to Italy: standard car policies usually do not cover any of it.
-EV-specific tariffs treat the charging equipment as insured property, which is what you want when the Wallbox sitting on your garage wall costs the better part of 2,000 EUR.
+Your Wallbox, the Mode 3 cable in the boot, the adapter you bought for a trip abroad: standard car policies do not cover any of it.
+EV-specific tariffs treat charging equipment as insured property.
+That matters when the Wallbox on your garage wall costs as much as a decent used bicycle.

 A bent battery tray often cannot be repaired safely.
-Many insurers will write the car off because the certified repair would cost more than the vehicle is worth.
-For any EV under six years old, Vollkasko is less a luxury than a financial hedge.
+Many insurers write the car off because a certified repair would cost more than the residual value.
+For any EV under six years old, Vollkasko is less a luxury than a financial safety net.

 2